nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 The command format is invalid.
     * 1a1.
-MODPRO shows the add task command message usage. </br>
+MODPRO shows an error message. </br>
       Use case ends.
 * 1b.
 The module code is invalid.
     * 1b1.
-MODPRO shows an error message stating module code constraints. </br>
+MODPRO shows an error message. </br>
       Use case ends.
 * 1c.
 The given description is empty.
     * 1c1.
-MODPRO shows an error message stating task description constraints. </br>
+MODPRO shows an error message. </br>
       Use case ends.
 * 1d.
-The module does not exist in the task list.
+The module does not exist in the module list.
-    * 1d1.MODPRO show an error message stating that module does not exist. </br>
+    * 1d1.
+MODPRO shows an error message. </br>
       Use case ends.

 **Use case: List tasks in task list**